-Comprehensive and collision coverage are responsible for two different types of events:
+Comprehensive and collision coverage are two different types of coverages:

-Full coverage isn’t actually a type of insurance—it’s a term people use to refer to a group of coverages under a policy.
-Comprehensive insurance isn’t the same as full coverage insurance, but could be considered a part of it.
-By most definitions, full coverage insurance typically includes comprehensive, collision, and liability insurance.
+Comprehensive insurance isn’t the same as "full coverage" insurance.
+As a matter of fact, "full coverage" isn’t actually a type of insurance—it’s a term people use to refer to a group of coverages under a policy.
+By most definitions, “full coverage" insurance typically includes comprehensive, collision, and liability insurance.

 There’s a chance your rates may increase after filing a comprehensive claim.
 However, the severity of the damage to your vehicle, the cost of the repair, and the state you live in can determine how much your rates will increase, if at all.
 The more severe the damage, the more likely your rate is to increase.